 That said, market trends are emerging, and the data below can give you a sneak peek into how your contributions compare with those of your competitors.

 The Low Down on Contribution Matching

-First things first: By law, employers do not have to match any part of an employee's investment in a 401k plan.
-There is, however, required annual nondiscrimination testing, which reviews employee and employer contributions to ensure 401(k) plans are fair to all employees.
+First things first: By law, employers do not have to match any part of an employee’s investment in a 401k plan.
+There is, however, required annual nondiscrimination testing plans are fair to all employees.

 Since “Uncle Sam” offers tax incentives for the contribution-friendly employer, many businesses do offer such contributions as part of an overall employee benefits package.
 Some advantages are the following:

 – 401k contributions are tax deductible and can be tax-deferred up to

 – A 401k plan puts the onus of retirement investing on the employee,

 When establishing a matching policy, you basically have four options:

 – Percentage match: The employer contributes a percentage of the

 salary an employee defers into the 401k account